 In addition to these programs, the University offers several other study abroad opportunities including the following:

 Exchange Programs offer students an amazing opportunity to study at a foreign university during a semester, year, or summer abroad.
-UTSOA approved reciprocal exchange programs exist at the universities listed below; the list is currently in review and subject to change.
+UTSOA approved reciprocal exchange programs exist at the universities listed below; the list is subject to change.
+Please speak with your SOA academic advisor before committing to an architecture or interior design exchange program.

 - Brazil: Pontifica Universidad Catolica Rio de Janeiro